-If you’re using an AMD graphics card but randomly run into display issues, you may want to reinstall the AMD drivers to fix it.
-Have no idea how to do this?
-Don’t worry.
-In this post, we’ll walk you through the entire process to reinstall AMD drivers, easily and quickly.
+If you’re using an AMD graphics card but randomly run into display issues, you could reinstall the AMD drivers to fix it.
+In this post, we’ll walk you through the entire process to reinstall AMD drivers easily and quickly.

 2 steps to reinstall AMD drivers: